5 Great Apps that Failed

 By 2012 Everpix had 55,000 of active users and substantial investment.
 By 2013 they shut down.

-Why did that happen and why it's on our list of apps that failed?
+Why did that happen?
 There were two major reasons.
 The team wanted to get everything right.
 But good apps don’t come cheap.
 As reported by Verge, who did the bankruptcy analysis, $1.4 million out of $2.3 million raised was spent on employees.

 There was a more serious reason for failure ― company didn’t sell its product.
 They knew the app was amazing and relied on it to sell itself ― what never happens.
 There were no salespeople in the team and it was a huge mistake.
 App stores are a highly competitive environment, where even the best apps need serious promotion and constant advertising.